Certainly, the best time to trade a landlord for a mortgage lender is different for everyone.

-There’s the down payment, of course.
-“On average, you want to have a minimum of 5% to 7% of the cost of the home you’re targeting,” says Jason Harriman, a REALTOR® with San Antonio-based Heyl Real Estate Group at Keller Williams Realty.
-Then, add 3% to 6% more for closing costs, which will vary based on where you live and what taxes your state and city require you to pay.
+There's the down payment, of course.
+The typical down payment for first-time buyers is 8% of the cost of the home targeted, according to the 2023 "National Association of REALTORS® Profile of Home Buyers and Sellers."
+Then, add 2% to 5% of the home's purchase price for closing costs, which will vary based on where you live and what taxes your state and city require you to pay.

-Tip: Keep in mind if you put down less than 20%, you’ll pay PMI, private mortgage insurance, which protects the lender in case of default.
-Usually, it’s about $50 to $200 a month.
+Tip: Keep in mind if you put down less than 20%, you'll pay PMI, private mortgage insurance, which protects the lender in case of default.
+Usually, it's about .5% to 1.5% of the loan amount per year, but costs vary by loan program, your credit score, and other factors.
 But once you reach a certain threshold on your loan to value ratio, you can cancel PMI.

 A healthy credit history is also important.
-Most borrowers will start to qualify for a mortgage with a minimum score of 620 — but the most competitive interest rates will be offered to those with a score of 700 or above.
-So if you haven’t started practicing those good credit habits yet, it’s time to start developing them.
+Most borrowers will start to qualify for a mortgage with a minimum score of 620 — but the most competitive interest rates will be offered to those with a score of 740 or higher.
+So if you haven't started practicing those good credit habits yet, it's time to start developing them.

 Related: Myths About Credit Scores

-One of the trickiest hurdles for young adults, so many of whom are lugging around student loan debt, is the debt-to-income (DTI) ratio.
-Mortgage companies want borrowers to have a certain level of cash flow each month, and that means taking into account how much you’re paying out to other lenders.
-Ideally, a borrower’s debt-to-income ratio — how much you pay toward debt each month divided by your gross monthly income — should fall below 36%.
-(Strictly speaking, a loan is considered able to be paid if the DTI doesn’t exceed 43%.)
-If yours doesn’t, think about how you can get that debt needle moving in the right direction.
+One of the trickiest hurdles for young adults, so many of whom are lugging around student loan debt, is the debt-to-income ratio.
+Mortgage companies want borrowers to have a certain level of cash flow each month, and that means taking into account how much you're paying out to other lenders.
+Ideally, a borrower's debt-to-income ratio — how much you pay toward debt each month divided by your gross monthly income — should fall below 36%.
+Different mortgage programs have different requirements, but generally staying at or under 43% is advisable.
+If your DTI is outside that range, think about how you can get that debt needle moving in the right direction.

-“The best way to do this is to pay off any unsecured debts like credit cards and personal loans, and keep them as close to a zero balance as you can,” says Harriman.
+You can do that by paying off unsecured debts like credit cards and personal loans and keeping them as close to a zero balance as possible.

-Kathleen Celmins, who manages the personal finance site “Stacking Benjamins,” was financially prepared to manage a mortgage.
+Kathleen Celmins, currently CEO and co-founder of a content marketing agency, was financially prepared to manage a mortgage.
 But once the house hunting began, she quickly realized she was priced out of the homes she had envisioned for herself.